Vegan Red Velvet Cupcakes

 Mix the dry ingredients together until well combined and there are no lumps of cocoa powder or flour left.

-Next, measure out 90g or 3/4 of a cup of vegan butter and melt it quickly in the microwave.
+Next, measure out 6 tablespoons of vegan butter or vegetable oil and melt it quickly in the microwave.
 Leave it to cool slightly for a minute or two.

-Add the melted butter to the bowl of dry ingredients, along with the vegan buttermilk from earlier and 2 teaspoons of vanilla extract.
+Add the melted butter/oil to the bowl of dry ingredients, along with the vegan buttermilk from earlier and 3 teaspoons of vanilla extract.

 Mix everything together until well combined and smooth.

-Add in around 1/4 of a teaspoon of red gel food coloring.
-Mix well until there are no more streaks of color left.
-The mixture should now be a maroon color.
+Add in around 1/2 of a teaspoon of red gel food colouring.
+Mix well until there are no more streaks of colour left.
+The mixture should now be maroon.

 Transfer the cupcakes to a wire rack to cool completely.

-Prepare your frosting then pipe or spoon it onto the cooled vegan red velvet cupcakes.
+Prepare your frosting then pipe or spoon it onto the cooled cupcakes.

 Looking for more vegan dessert recipes?